apache/spark/docs/tutorial.rst

 Testing
 '''''''
-Let's test by running the actual task instances on a specific date.
-The date specified in this context is an ``execution_date``, which simulates the scheduler running your task or dag at a specific date + time:
+Let's test by running the actual task instances for a specific date.
+The date specified in this context is called ``execution_date``.
+This is the *logical* date, which simulates the scheduler running your task or dag at a specific date and time, even though it *physically* will run now ( or as soon as its dependencies are met).

 .. code-block:: bash